© 2007 - 2010 Allan Cockerill All Rights Reserved

 The Australian Alps form the highest part of the Great Dividing Range in Eastern Australia, and straddle the border between New South Wales and Victoria.

-Written late in the 19th Century, The Man From Snowy River helped to forge an ‘Australian’ identity as the seperate colonies debated the possibility of forming one nation.
+Written late in the 19th Century, The Man From Snowy River helped to forge an ‘Australian’ identity as the separate colonies debated the possibility of forming one nation.

 Although the majority of the population are now urban dwellers, there is still a strong link, and identification with the ‘bush culture’.